logo

 Teacher Describes Cardiff Early Days

 Some years ago, prior to World War II, the Times Advocate of Escondido published a story written by one of their older residents, a retired school teacher.
-In her yough, Mrs. Steven (Huffner) Wood had been a teacher in the new San Elijo school disctrict.
+In her youth, Mrs. Steven (Huffner) Wood had been a teacher in the new San Elijo school district.
 As one of the first teachers in the area, she lived on the McKinnon ranch in what is now Cardiff.
 She describes Cardiff, the way of life thirty years before the community was named.

 In her narrative she mentions "Weed," this stage stop later became Del Mar. this was before Encinitas was subdivided although Las Encinitas Rancho was in existence. . .

 "I graduated from San Jose State Normal in June 1881.
-A classmate, Ida Carpenter, asked me if I would like to go to San Diego county to teach my first school, as she had a friend there who was acquinted with Superintendent Hitchcock, I was anxious to do so.
+A classmate, Ida Carpenter, asked me if I would like to go to San Diego county to teach my first school, as she had a friend there who was acquainted with Superintendent Hitchcock, I was anxious to do so.
 My parents agreed to the plan provided my sister, Catherine Huffner, then teaching in Contra Costa county, also would go.
 The proposition pleased her so arrangements were made and, accompanied by my father who wanted to see us safely there, we started.

 We traveled from San Francisco to San Diego on the steamer Ancon.
 On reaching San Diego we docked at the wharf at the foot of Fifth Street and stopped for the night at the Horton House, at that time called the Hadley House, being managed by a man by the name of Hadley.
 The next day we took the stage for our respective schools which were in adjoining districts.
 Miss Carpenter had secured the San Dieguito school, my sister the Hope district and I the Sn Elijo, a new district.

 The stage stopped at Weed, the station near the San Dieguito store to change horses.
 It was kept by a family named McKellar.
-The coach continued northword until we reached the home of Frank Peterson, one of the trustees of my district, which was almost a mile and a half from the school.
+The coach continued northward until we reached the home of Frank Peterson, one of the trustees of my district, which was almost a mile and a half from the school.
 There I left the stage.
 I was told that after I got out one of the passengers, a traveling salesman, remarked, "God pity the poor girl if she has to stay in this place long."

 William Armine (W. A.) Julian was born in Brown's Valley near the Sweet Vengeance mine in Yuba County, California on September 10, 1865.
 His father was a metal worker who made pipe for the hydraulic miners.